 1. Baking soda: Baking soda is my number one defense when it comes to de-odorizing my carpets.
 A few times a month I sprinkle it around the area rugs in my house before I vacuum.
 It helps absorb odors and is one of those quick and easy fixes since I always have it in my pantry.
 The review of vacuum cleaners will help you to choose a vacuum cleaner with a large bin capacity and excellent cleaning performance.

 2. An essential oil diffuser: With puppies come accidents and one night I awoke to quit a disaster in the mudroom where Willie sleeps.
-While I worked to clean up the mess, hold my nose and keep from gagging, I ran my diffuser to help clear the air and get rid of the stink.
+While I worked to clean up the mess, hold my nose and keep from gagging, then I remembered the company I used to work for had hired phs commercial cleaning to keep the offices clean and they used to use diffusers to maintain the air quality.
+So I thought why not use the same thing at home, so I ran my diffuser to help clear the air and get rid of the stink.
 This diffuser has saved me on so many occasions–including the time the dogs decided to venture into the woods to find some ungodly rottenness and then roll all over the mudroom floor right before guests arrived for dinner.
 My guests walked in to the scent of fresh citrus, not decomposed funk.
 That diffuser saved the day.
 (Here’s the one I love.)

 3. Febreze Odor Eliminator laundry detergent.
 Remember that first trip to the stream this spring?
 Well, when your kids decide to wrap the wet dog in their beach towels, getting that wet dog scent out of those towels isn’t easy.
 Febreeze Odor Eliminator is added to your laundry along with your detergent and it doesn’t just mask the odors, it gets rid of them.
 Wet dog smell, food smells, mildew, smoke–it gets rid of them all.
 It an essential part of your pet-odor-fighting-arsenal.